 Despite the significant downsides of the REDUX/bonus choice, many Marines still choose this option every year.
-Through September 2011, more than 26,000 Marines had made their choices.
+As of FY13, more than 24,000 Marines had made their choices.
 Of those who had decided:

-- A third of enlisted Marines chose the REDUX/bonus retirement - 26 percent of warrant officers chose REDUX/bonus - 7 percent of officers chose REDUX/bonus; O-1Es through O-3Es chose it at much higher rates.
+- 29 percent of enlisted Marines chose the REDUX/bonus retirement - 23 percent of warrant officers chose REDUX/bonus - 6 percent of officers chose REDUX/bonus. - In the early years, officers in grades O1E through O3E were much more likely than other commissioned officers to select the bonus.
+In FY13, however, the take-rates were similar.

-These take rates have fallen sharply over time.
-Overall, the percentage of all Marines selecting the bonus declined from 57 percent in 2001 to 14 percent in September 2011.
-Thus, by 2011, fully 86 percent of Marines selected High-3 as their retirement plan.
+These take-rates have fallen sharply over time.
+Overall, the percentage of all Marines selecting the bonus declined from 56 percent in 2001 to 12 percent in FY13.
+Thus, by FY13, fully 88 percent of Marines selected High-3 as their retirement plan.

-The take rates in 2011 (through September) were:
+The take-rates in FY13 were:

-- 18 percent for enlisted Marines (26 percent for staff sergeants) - 11 percent for warrant officers - 2 percent for officers (6 percent for O-1Es through O-3Es).
+- 16 percent for enlisted Marines

+- 11 percent for warrant officers

+- 2 percent for officers.